-Obliquity – a book that’s wise and pleasure to read.
+Obliquity – a book that’s wise and pleasant to read.
 It packed with many true stories from historical events, politics, businesses and the author’s personal experiences.
 As John Kay pointed out, we can only learn about our objectives and how to achieve them through a gradual process of risk taking and discovery – what he calls obliquity.

 My Reading Notes